Northern Michigan: Other tourist attractions

+The Lumberman's Monument honors lumberjacks that shaped the area, exploiting the natural resource.
+It is located on the River Road National Scenic Byway, which runs parallel with the Au Sable River, and is a designated National Scenic Byway for the 23 mi that go into Oscoda.
+The State of Michigan has designated Oscoda as the official home of Paul Bunyan due to the earliest documented publications in the Oscoda Press, August 10, 1906, by James MacGillivray (later revised and published in The Detroit News in 1910).

+Hartwick Pines State Park is a 9672 acre state park and logging museum located in Crawford County near Grayling and I-75.
+It is the third largest state park on Michigan's Lower Peninsula and the state's fifth-biggest park overall.
+The park contains an old growth forest of white pines and red pines that resembles the appearance of all of Northern Michigan prior to the logging era.
+Also to be noted is Interlochen State Park, which is the oldest state park and the other remaining stand of virgin Eastern White Pine in the Lower Peninsula.

+The Besser Museum for Northeast Michigan is a community museum serving Alpena County and surrounding counties in the U.S. state of Michigan.
+Alpena is a port city on Lake Huron.
+The museum defines its role broadly — to preserve, protect and present history and culture closely connected with the heritage of Northern Michigan and the Great Lakes.
+The museum includes a small publicly owned planetarium.
+The institution says "Our mission is to collect, preserve, interpret, and exhibit authentic articles and artifacts of art, history, and science to inspire curiosity, foster community pride, and cultivate personal legacy."

+There were more than 150 past and present lighthouses around Michigan's Great Lakes coasts, including several in Northern Michigan.
+They serve as functioning warnings to mariners, but are also integral to the region's culture and history.
+See the list of Michigan lighthouses for more information on individual lighthouses.

+Festivals

+A number of annual festivals occur in Northern Michigan, including:

 Economy

 The economy of Northern Michigan is limited by its lower population, few industries and reduced agriculture compared to lower Michigan.
 Seasonal and tourism related employment is significant.
 Unemployment rates are generally high.
 (In June 2007, seven of the ten highest unemployment rates occurred in counties in the Northern Michigan area.

 Historically, Fur trade, lumbering and commercial fishing were among the most important industries.
 The fur trade essentially died out in the 1840s.
 Logging is still important but at a mere fraction of its heyday (1860–1910) output.
 Commercial fishing is a minor activity.

 Vacation and tourism

 A major draw to Northern Michigan is tourism.
 Real estate, especially condominiums and summer homes, is another significant source of income.
 Because money spent in the real estate and tourism market in Northern Michigan is dependent upon visitors from southern Michigan and the Chicago area, the Northern Michigan economy is sensitive to downswings in the automobile and other industries.